fgeorgatos/HPCBIOS/HPCBIOS_2012-80.rst

 .. note::

-  The current form of the policy currently does not specify 32 bit vs 64 bit version, though it is expected that the native architecture of a given system (typically 64 bits) is supported as the default target, while the other is optional but desired to have (typically 32 bits).
+  The current form of this policy does not specify 32 bit vs 64 bit or any other architecture, though it is expected that the native architecture of a given system (typically a 64 bit variant) is supported as the default target.